Understanding Hepatitis -- the Basics

 Most adults with hepatitis B get better, but a small percentage of them can't shake the disease and become carriers.
 Carriers can transmit the disease to others even when their own symptoms have disappeared.
 A smaller percentage of adults who cannot fight off the virus will develop chronic hepatitis B. Like carriers, those with chronic hepatitis B are able to pass the virus.

-About 2 billion people worldwide have been infected by hepatitis B, and almost 400 million people worldwide, including 1.25 million people in the United States, are chronic carriers of this virus.
-About 65 million of those chronically infected will die of the disease.
-Hepatitis B is the most common cause of cirrhosis and liver cancer worldwide.
+Almost 350 million people worldwide, including 800,000 to 1.4 million people in the United States, are chronic carriers of this virus.
+Worldwide, about 786,000 people die annually from hepatitis B. Hepatitis B is the most common cause of cirrhosis and liver cancer worldwide.

 Hepatitis C is usually spread through contact with blood or contaminated needles, including tattoo needles.
-Although hepatitis C may cause only mild symptoms or none at all, about 20% to 30% of those infected develop cirrhosis within 20 years to 30 years.
-The disease can be passed on through blood transfusions, but screening, which started in 1990, has greatly reduced the number of such cases.
-As opposed to hepatitis B, hepatitis C is generally not spread through sex.
+3.2 million people in the US are chronically infected.
+Although hepatitis C may cause only mild symptoms or none at all, about 5% to 20% of those infected develop cirrhosis within 20 to 30 years.
+The disease can be passed on through blood transfusions, but screening, which started in 1992, has greatly reduced the number of such cases.
+As opposed to hepatitis B, hepatitis C is only infrequently spread through sex.

 Hepatitis D happens only in people infected with hepatitis B and tends to make that disease more severe.
 It can be spread from mother to child and through sex.
 Although less common, hepatitis D is especially dangerous, because it involves two viruses working at once.